webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 9.4.1 - 2024-06-26 =
+* [TWEAK] The order is now not canceled when hitting “Back” on the credit card gateway, and the user is redirected to the checkout.
+The old behavior can be activated by returning `true` to `creditcard_ifthen_cancel_order_on_back`.
+* [TWEAK] Change Cofidis Pay “payment received” text to better explain the payment was pre-approved and that the shop owner still needs to submit documentation to Cofidis before processing the order.
+* [DEV] Tested with WordPress 6.6-RC1-58573	and WooCommerce 9.1.0-beta.1

 = 9.4.0 - 2024-06-05 =
 * [FIX] Error notice on the block-based checkout when returning from the Cofidis Pay gateway without success